preeve9534/signalk-lube-controller/readme/usage.md

 ![Configuration panel](readme/config.png)

-Plugin configuration simply involves maintaining a list of definitions, each of which represents a scheduled process.
-Each process definition is represented by a tab in the configuration screen: clicking on a tab opens the definition for the selected process.
+Plugin configuration involves maintaining a list of schedule task configurations each of which is represented by a tab in the plugin configuration panel: clicking on a tab opens the configuration panel for the selected schedule task.

 New processes definitions can be added by clicking the __[+]__ button and any existing, unwanted, process definitions can be deleted by clicking